cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 [Container Security Considerations](#container-security-considerations)

-# 1.Setting Up Docker Containers in the Gitpod Workspace
+# 1. Setting Up Docker Containers in the Gitpod Workspace

 <p>With Docker installed in Gitpod, I created a new `Dockerfile` in the `backend-flask` folder and added the following code to it. <p>